Imran4424/Machine-Learning-Models/README.md

 #### Bayes Theorem

 Now, What is Bayes Theorem?
-Bayes Theorem is mathematical formula to calculate probability of an event based on the fact the another event is already occuring.
+Bayes Theorem is mathematical formula to calculate conditional probability of an event occuring based on the fact the another event is already occuring.

 Mathematical representation of Bayes Theorem,